 We do plan to hold on-campus activities in the coming year when and where space allows for safe and comfortable interactions.

 Summer parent orientation will resume on the evening of July 23rd from 6-8pm through in-person and video messages.
-Back to School Night will be held outdoors on August 7th from 6-7pm with treats for all families.
-We will be sending out emails soon on both of these key events.
+Please make sure to register for your classes through the emailed link.